 Using City Water Supply in an RV

-If using city water, ensure to switch your intake valve to the option that says “city supply” or “local supply” and turn your water pump off.
+If you’re using city water and you have an intake valve, switch your intake valve to the option that says “city supply” or “local supply” and turn your water pump off.
 You only need to use the water pump when you are using water from your fresh water tank.
 In other words, if you have hooked a hose up to your RV at a campsite and are using city water, you are bypassing your fresh water tank.
 The pressure from the city spigot will push water through the hose and throughout your rig when you turn on a faucet or flush.